x3teng/bggn213/README.md

 # bggn213
-My class work for W24
+My class work for W24 at UCSD